James G. (Jim) Matlock, Ph.D.

 Haraldsson (Mills, Haraldsson & Keil, 1994).

-Keil has continued his studies of children with past-life memories since
+Keil has continued his studies of children with past-life memories

-his introduction to them, concentrating on the same three countries.
+since his introduction to them, concentrating on the same three countries.

-He and Stevenson compared features of cases they had independently investigated
+He and Stevenson compared features of cases they had independently

-some sort of “paranormal” explanation (Stevenson & Keil,
+1999), requiring some sort of “paranormal” explanation

-2000).
-Among their independently investigated cases were some of Burmese
+(Stevenson & Keil, 2000).
+Among their independently investigated

-children who asserted that they had been Japanese soldiers who died
+cases were some of Burmese children who asserted that they had been

-in Burma during the Second World War (Stevenson & Keil, 2005).
-Keil
+Japanese soldiers who died in Burma during the Second World War (Stevenson

-also worked with Jim B. Tucker, M.D. in Thailand and Burma and reported
+& Keil, 2005).
+Keil also worked with Jim B. Tucker, M.D. in Thailand

-another series of papers with him, including a case with a change of
+and Burma and reported another series of papers with him, including

-sex between the previous person and the subject (Tucker & Keil,
+a case with a change of sex between the previous person and the subject

-2001) and a study of “experimental birthmarks” (marks placed
+(Tucker & Keil, 2001) and a study of “experimental birthmarks”

-person’s spirit into its next life) (Tucker & Keil, 2013).
+of tracking that person’s spirit into its next life) (Tucker

-In another paper, Keil drew attention to “silent” cases,
+& Keil, 2013).
+In another paper, Keil drew attention to “silent”

-woman) or physical signs such as birthmarks (Keil, 1996).
+to a particular woman) or physical signs such as birthmarks (Keil,

 From the beginning of his work with children with apparent past-life